metagov/gateway/docs/development.rst

 Local development setup
 -----------------------

-Follow these instructions to setup metagov for local development.
+Follow these instructions to setup Metagov for local development.
-You'll want to do this if you are developing a Metagov Plugin, developming metagov core, or developing a Driver locally.
+You'll want to do this if you are developing a Metagov Plugin, developing Metagov Core, or developing a Driver locally.

 1. Fork and clone the repository
 2. Navigate to the django project